barbaradalmaso/JHU-Genomic-Data-Science/2. Genomic Data Science with Galaxy/Quiz 4.md

 * De-novo assembly is not robust to variation
 * Align-then-assemble is not robust to variation
 ```
-Answer: Align-then-assemble approach is potentially more sensitive.
+Answer: Align-then-assemble is not robust to variation.
 ```

 ## Question 3